MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 ### Putting it all together

-Now let's see an example of real-world transcation scenario
+Now let's see an example of a real-world transaction scenario

 ```sql
 BEGIN TRAN;